onqtam/headjack/docs/why/14_ECONOMICS.md

 > "It's easier to imagine the end of the world than the end of capitalism." - [Mark Fisher](https://www.goodreads.com/quotes/10177494-it-s-easier-to-imagine-the-end-of-the-world-than)

+> "Someone once said that it is easier to imagine the end of the world than to imagine the end of capitalism.
+We can now revise that and witness the attempt to imagine capitalism by way of imagining the end of the world." - [Fredric Jameson](https://www.goodreads.com/quotes/7690016-someone-once-said-that-it-is-easier-to-imagine-the)

 > "The fact that even in 2024 we are driven to LARP what is basically 18th century merchant ideology from England and Holland, rather than some other arbitrary LARP, is an instance of our technology and industrial capability outpacing our intellectual culture by centuries." - [Marko Jukic](https://x.com/mmjukic/status/1796481645538578518)